 Pixel size

 Like other vector based GUI libraries the Fyne coordinates need to be based on some baseline monitor resolution.
 All scaling is relative to this value.
-For fyne that resolution is 120DPI.
-This means that the sizes referred to in fyne.Size will be 1=1px when your monitor is 120DPI and scale values are all set to 1.
+For fyne that value is system-dependent (matching the other apps running on the computer) and falls back to 120DPI.
+Another way to consider it is that a fyne.Size value of 1 will be thje same as 1px when your monitor is a low pixel density and the system scale values are all set to 100%.
 For a HiDPI screen, as mentioned above, the actual DPI may be closer to 240 and on mobile devices it could even be 360 or higher.
 To manage handle this complexity the toolkit manages scaling internally so your apps will always look the right size.
 If a user sets the scale to be smaller then their apps will always have smaller than normal fonts, buttons etc, and when they specify larger then your app will scale up to suit.

 When compared to Material Design we can see that their baseline DPI is 160, although the maths is similar the actual numbers will be different.
 This means that device-independent sizes in Fyne use a smaller number to represent the same physical size.
 For example an icon that is 18 tall in Fyne would be sized at 24 in a standard material design (for example Android) app.
 This does not matter when building your application, but may be important when working with designers or experts with Material Design.